inrazhtet/Asynch_Longitudinal_Mirror/README.md

 ## Finished Tasks

 * Successful implementation of linear interpolation on the asynchronous datasets of BMI and Media Exposure
-* Initial modeling on the Linearly interpolated data for determining any statistically significant relationship
+* Initial modeling on the linearly interpolated data for determining any statistically significant relationship
-* BMI trajectory exploration of different Media Exposure categories over time for both raw and linearly interpolated data to replicate the work done by the research doctors
+* BMI trajectory exploration of different Media Exposure categories over time for both raw and linearly interpolated data to replicate the work done by the researchers
 * Correlation plots of BMI and Media Exposure on random subject draws to explore underlying functional relationships

 ## Ongoing Tasks

-* Deploying Nagin Clustering on raw BIM and Media exposure data to discover underlying different subject groups
+* Deploying Nagin Clustering on raw BMI and Media exposure data to discover underlying different types of trajectories

 ## Directory Structure